jsimplicio/jsimplicio.github.io/_posts/2018-1-1-new-dscout-for-android.md

 	<figcaption class="media-caption center">Android app - Deleting an incomplete entry</figcaption>
 </figure>

+When a scout submits an entry, they will see the entry component with a spinner, indicating that their submission is uploading.

+Whenever there is an error with an entry uploading, for example a media attached was too big, the entry component changes to warn you something went wrong, and an error message pops up.

+If an entry submission is successful, the entry media image renders on the entry component if there is a media attached to the entry.
+The entry also gets a number to indicate and guide scouts how many entries they've submitted out of the total required.

 <figure>
 	<img src="{{ site.baseurl }}/assets/images/android-6.png" alt="Android app - Entry uploading" />
 	<figcaption class="media-caption center">Android app - Entry uploading</figcaption>